AsareelDadiouari/Lets-go-biking/README.md

 Technical Issues
 -----------
-Some users might encounter minor when starting the launch file such as:
+Some users might encounter minor issues when starting the launch file such as:

-> HTTP could not register URL http://+:8733/Design_Time_Addresses/Routing/Service.
+* > HTTP could not register URL http://+:8733/Design_Time_Addresses/Routing/Service.
 Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details).

 To resolve this issue, please follow step by step the indications below.

-* Open a powershell or command-line terminal with Administrator rights.
+1. Open a powershell or command-line terminal with Administrator rights.
-* Type ``net user`` to see all users on your computer, and retain your user name.
+2. Type ``net user`` to see all users on your computer, and retain your user name.
-* Type ``netsh http add urlacl url=http://+:8733/Design_Time_Addresses/ user=<username>`` and replace ``username`` with yours.
+3. Type ``netsh http add urlacl url=http://+:8733/Design_Time_Addresses/ user=<username>`` and replace ``username`` with yours.
-* If the addition is successful you should see ``URL reservation successfully added``
+4. If the addition is successful you should see ``URL reservation successfully added``

 Now you can restart WindowsRun.cmd and get a working Server and HeavyClient.

+* > Windows Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.

+Obviously the program is not intended to harm your computer.
+To resolve this issue:

+1. Right click on WindowsRun.cmd
+2. Select properties option.
+3. Click on checkbox to check Unblock at the bottom of Properties.